Hiiumaa, Eesti - Things to Do in Hiiumaa

 When to Visit

-The best time to visit Hiiumaa is from May through September when the weather is mild, daylight hours are long, and all attractions are fully operational.
-July and August offer the warmest temperatures (15-20°C/59-68°F) and the most activities, but also the highest prices and crowds.
-Late spring (May-June) and early autumn (September) provide excellent value with fewer tourists, beautiful natural colors, and still-pleasant weather.
-Winter visits are possible but many tourist services close, and ferry schedules are reduced, though the island takes on a stark, beautiful character that appeals to those seeking solitude.
+The ideal time to visit Hiiumaa is from May through September when weather is warmest and all attractions are fully operational.
+Summer months (June-August) offer the longest days, warmest temperatures (15-22°C), and best conditions for outdoor activities, though this is also peak tourist season.
+Spring (May) and early autumn (September) provide excellent value with fewer crowds, pleasant weather, and optimal bird-watching opportunities during migration seasons.
+Winter visits are possible but many attractions have limited hours, and ferry schedules may be affected by weather conditions.

 Insider Tips

-Pack layers and waterproof clothing regardless of season, as Baltic weather can change quickly and coastal areas are often windy
+Pack layers and waterproof clothing even in summer, as Baltic Sea weather can change quickly and coastal areas tend to be windier and cooler

 Explore Activities in Hiiumaa